 Wet macular degeneration is less common, but is the cause of a majority of the cases of severe vision loss.
 This occurs when blood vessels form beneath the surface of the retina and begin to leak.
 Permanent damage to the affected eye and loss of vision take place as a result of the leakage.

 Like dry macular degeneration, there is no cure for the damage caused by wet macular degeneration and steps should be taken for early detection.
-There are several treatments available at our Savannah practice designed to combat the progression of this disease:
+We will refer you to a retina spcialist for further treatment, which may include injections or laser treatment.